 - Keep wildlife wild.
 Avoid attracting scavengers, including dingoes, and keep all your food and scraps in animal-proof containers at all times.

 - Leave your pets at home.
 You will protect your pet and native wildlife.
-Domestic dogs are only permitted at Red Rock and must be on a leash at all times.
+Domestic dogs are only permitted at Red Rock and must be on a leash and under control at all times.

 - Keep noise and light levels low.
 You will encounter more native animals during your stay and avoid disturbing other campers.